lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 ## Serializing modelValue

-We need to ensure are calling `emit('update:modelValue'`) with a Luxon `DateTime` now, now a `InternalDateTime`.
+We need to ensure are calling `emit('update:modelValue'`) with a Luxon `DateTime` now, not an `InternalDateTime` object.
 Let's see how we can write a `serialize` function to transform the value.
 It's simple.
 Luxon's `DateTime.fromObject` happens to take an object with the same shape as our `InternalDateTime`.
-We will see a more complex example with the momentjs integration.
+We will see a more complex example with the moment integration.

 ```js
 function serialize(value) {